RLightSoft/aws-sdk-for-android/README.md

 ## What do I do now?
 Simply update the URL of the repository's origin:

+	First, back up one commit:
+	$ git reset --hard HEAD^

-	First, change the URL of the origin:
+	Next, change then URL of origin:
 	$ git remote set-url origin git@github.com:aws/aws-sdk-android.git

-	Next, verify it worked
+	Verify it worked
 	$ git remote -v

 	Lastly, move your local repository to the new name (without the "for")